sauravdwivedi/FORTRAN/README.md

-# A collection of FORTRAN programms I wrote for practice and as part of M.Sc.
+# A collection of FORTRAN programms I wrote for M.Sc.
 Physics computational physics course.